rackodo/DexterMASZ/README.md

          This bot is an adaption from the version of Dexter, written in JavaScript, by <a href="https://github.com/Jakey-F">Jakey Floofle</a>.
 As such, some commands have been adaptions from their original sources.
       </p>
       <p>
-         This bot was originally built off of <a href="https://github.com/zaanposni/discord-masz">MASZ</a>, but extends upon it by offering much more, general features, and a refreshed, abstracted backend!
+         This bot was originally built off of <a href="https://github.com/zaanposni/discord-masz">MASZ</a>, but extends upon it by offering much more, general features, and a refreshed, plugin-based, abstracted backend!
       </p>
    </body>
 </html>